Taro-Hayashi/KillerWhale/leftside/3_SIDE_DPAD.md

 In case you plan on using the OLED module, insert it in the pin socket.
 ![](../img/d-pad/IMG_5320.jpg)

-Secure the D pad plate with one M2 long screw, washer, spring washer and nut.
+Secure the D pad plate with M2 long screw and nut.
 ![](../img/d-pad/IMG_5297.jpg)
 Attach the key switches to the plate and insert the assembly into the MX sockets, so that the D pad is in the middle.
 ![](../img/d-pad/IMG_5322.jpg)